 Five things to know before starting an exercise routine

-The best part about warm weather is our renewed ability to enjoy outdoor activities.
-This can be highly beneficial to people with lupus.
+Outdoor activities can be highly beneficial to people with lupus.
 However, it’s best not to jump right into a rigorous exercise program.
-This is a good time to ease your body into the idea of working out.
+It's better to ease your body into the idea of working out.

 Whether you are beginning (or renewing) an exercise routine now, or whether you have been working out throughout the year, there are a few key things that all people with lupus should know about exercise.

 Before heading out the door, remember the following five points:

 - Walking, swimming, bicycling, low-impact aerobics, certain types of yoga, Pilates, and stretching can help tone muscles and minimize joint aggravation.
 Exercises such as these are excellent for preventing osteoporosis, the disease in which individuals lose bone mineral density.